presnick/ProgramsInformationPeople/source/Dictionaries/Glossary.rst

     key
         A data item that is *mapped to* a value in a dictionary.
 Keys are used to look up values in a dictionary.

+    value
+        The value that is associated with each key in a dictionary.

     key-value pair
         One of the pairs of items in a dictionary.
 Values are looked up in a